Two Week Summer Institute, typically held the last two weeks in July annually.

 - Early exposure to teaching science and math

 - Experience with the latest technology gadgets

 - Doing science via computational inquiry

 - Minimum GPA of 2.5 in the major.

 - An application form, support letter, and essay to state career plans.

-- Satisfactory completion of one of these courses: CPS 101, 105, or 302 or NAS 401 or 402 AND the summer institute, which is offered the last two week of July.
+- Satisfactory completion of one of these courses: CPS 101, 105, or 302 or NAS 401 or 402 AND one summer institute, which is offered the last two weeks of July.

 May annually after final grades have been posted

 Dr. Peter Veronesi for mid semester application process at email@example.com